Dee-Tyan/jlh-app/README.md

-# JUST LIKE HER (JLK) APP
+# JUST LIKE HER (JLH) APP

-### A personalized application for young african girls to guide them through career success.
+### Empowering young girls to envision, pursue, and achieve their dream careers by guiding them through a personalized journey with mentorship, resources, and a vision of their future selves.